trevisanj/PFANT/README.md

 (filenames are given in hmap.dat).

 ![](figures/thalpha.png)

-Figure TODO -- Example of H-alpha line profile calculated by `hydro2`.
+Figure 9 -- Example of H-alpha line profile calculated by `hydro2`.

 ##### 4.2.3.3 Files created by `pfant`